notmariekondo/notmariekondo/README.md

 - [futantan/OpenGpt](https://github.com/futantan/OpenGpt) - Create your own ChatGPT App in seconds.
 (3 weeks ago)
 - [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford&#39;s Alpaca models, and generate the data.
 (3 weeks ago)
 - [yihong0618/xiaogpt](https://github.com/yihong0618/xiaogpt) - Play ChatGPT with xiaomi AI speaker (3 weeks ago)
-- [reorx/awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
-(4 weeks ago)

 #### 👯 Check out some of my recent followers